rstoikos/backup_cisco/README.md

 ```

-Running the script now will print the differences in config , save the new config in a new file , and save also the differences in a separate file
+Running the script now will print the differences in config , save the new config in a new file , and save also the differences in a separate file<br/>

 ```
 root@farm:~/python/netbackup# python backup_cisco.py